Asiago Cheese Bread and Rolls

 - In the bowl of a stand mixer, combine 1½ cups flour, yeast, salt, sugar and pepper.
 Whisk to combine.

-- Put the milk in a microwave safe bowl.
+- Add the milk to a microwave-safe bowl.
 Add the butter.
 Heat the milk to 120-130°F, butter will start melting.
-Make sure the temperature is just right so that it is warm enough to activate the yeast, but not too hot to kill it.
+Make sure the temperature is just right so that it is warm, but not too hot to touch.

-- Stir the milk mixture into the flour mixture and mix on low speed using the paddle attachment until smooth.
+- Stir the milk mixture into the flour mixture, mix on low speed using the paddle attachment until smooth.
 Add in 1¼ cups shredded cheese and mix just until combined.

-- Gradually add in 1¾ cups flour to make a soft dough.
-Knead in the stand mixer with the dough hook for 5 minutes.
+- Gradually add in enough of the remaining 1¾ cups flour to make a soft dough.
+Switch to a dough hook.
+Knead in the stand mixer on low speed for 5 minutes.
 (NOTE: You can also knead this dough by hand or use your bread machine on the dough setting.)